iristianyiz/oci_generative-ai-professional/01.fundamentals/README.md

 | Forecasting               | No | No | No |
 | Code                      | No | Yes | Yes |

+-- starting from here, focusing on decoders (but applies to encoder-decoder as well)
 # Prompting and Prompt Engineering
 To exert some control over the LLM, we can affect the probability over vocabulary in ways